Local community support: Helping those in need

-In addition to our focus on education, we also provide grants to meet pressing community needs through disaster relief and health and human services organizations.
+In addition to our focus on education, we also provide grants to meet pressing community needs through disaster relief and health and human services organisations.

 In times of crisis, we provide support to employees and family members.
 Within the United States, we do this through the Pitney Bowes Relief Fund.
-Outside the U.S., we conduct global appeals to support organizations such as the Red Cross/Red Crescent Society, with matching funds provided by the Pitney Bowes Foundation.
+Outside the US, we conduct global appeals to support organisations such as the Red Cross / Red Crescent Society, with matching funds provided by the Pitney Bowes Foundation.

 Pitney Bowes Relief Fund

-Founded in 1992, the Pitney Bowes Relief Fund is a U.S. public charity that offers support to employees, family members and others whose lives have been disrupted by natural disasters or personal misfortunes.
-The Fund is financed by employee contributions and matching funds from our annual U.S. Employee Giving Campaign.
-To date the Fund has distributed more than $3 million to provide food, shelter, clothing and medical care while also providing referrals to community-based resources for additional support.
+Founded in 1992, the Pitney Bowes Relief Fund is a US public charity that offers support to employees, family members and others whose lives have been disrupted by natural disasters or personal misfortunes.
+The Fund is financed by employee contributions and matching funds from our annual US Employee Giving Campaign.
+Administered for Pitney Bowes by the Salvation Army, the Fund has distributed more than $3 million to provide food, shelter, clothing and medical care while also providing referrals to community-based resources for additional support.
 Since Pitney Bowes pays for all administrative expenses, 100% of employee contributions and matching funds go directly to support those in need.

 Providing Access to Food, Shelter and Healthcare

 While most of our philanthropy focuses on literacy and education, we recognise that children in low-income families are often at risk of having other fundamental needs unmet.
 For this reason, the Pitney Bowes Relief Fund and Pitney Bowes Foundation regularly provide funding to organisations that help individuals and families gain access to healthy, nourishing food, affordable medical and mental health care, shelter for those in transition, and special services for women and children at risk.
 The organisations we support include: